-Reappointment, Tenure, and Promotion (RTP) policies to ensure that RTP criteria are appropriate to support faculty whose research, scholarship, and creative activities might be adversely impacted by changes to federal grant programs and narrowing publishing opportunities.
-Departments and schools are encouraged to revise their criteria in ways that are appropriate for their disciplines and supportive of their faculty.
+Recommendation 2: All colleges, departments, and schools are urged to review their existing Reappointment, Tenure, and Promotion (RTP) policies to ensure that RTP criteria are appropriate to support faculty whose research, scholarship, and creative activities might be adversely impacted by changes to federal grant programs and narrowing publishing opportunities.
+Colleges, departments, and schools are encouraged to revise their criteria in ways that are appropriate for their disciplines and supportive of their faculty.
 Units are strongly encouraged to do this in advance of the next review cycle (see Reappointment, Tenure, and Promotion: Procedures, 2.0 Criteria and Responsibilities, 2.5 Procedures) and to regularly review and update their policies as needed.

-Recommendation 3: All departments and schools are encouraged to consider how the proliferation of generative AI tools might impact teaching, service, research, scholarship, and creative activities in their respective disciplines.
+Recommendation 3: All colleges, departments, and schools are encouraged to consider how the proliferation of generative AI tools might impact teaching, service, research, scholarship, and creative activities in their respective disciplines.
 Units should engage in regular conversations about possible future revisions to RTP criteria in response to evolving genAI.